dydc/dydc/README.md

 # 👋 Hi, I'm Dick Cheung (@dydc)

 ## 🚀 About Me
 I'm a **Software Engineer & System Architect** with experience in **FastAPI, Docker, InfluxDB, Telegraf, and Grafana**.
 Passionate about **automation, real-time data systems, and infrastructure optimization**, I specialize in building scalable and efficient backend services for industrial and factory automation.
+I love **problem-solving** and tackling complex challenges with innovative solutions.

 ## 💡 Interests
 - 🔧 Building real-time monitoring & automation systems